Nhảy tới nội dung

 Tekton Pipeline and PipelineRun

-Install the Curl Task
+Install the Wget Task

-kubectl apply -f https://api.hub.tekton.dev/v1/resource/tekton/task/curl/0.1/raw
+kubectl apply -f https://api.hub.tekton.dev/v1/resource/tekton/task/wget/0.1/raw

 Pipeline Definition